 The TPC applies a 3-stage strategy for the management of spent nuclear fuel (SNF) that is applied internationally, namely, the pool storage, dry cask storage and final disposal.
-All the spent fuels from the three operating NPPs are currently stored in the spent fuel pools (SFP) located in the plant sites.
+All the spent fuels from Chinshan, Kuosheng and Maanshan NPPs are currently stored in the spent fuel pools (SFP) located in the plant sites.
 Extensive review in the areas of fuel mechanical design, thermal hydraulic design, neutronic design and event analysis have been undertaken for the spent fuel re-racking and the subsequent second re-racking projects.
-The capacity of the SFPs of the 1st and 2nd NPPs in Taiwan will be used up in the near future.
+The SFPs of the Chinshan and Kuosheng NPPs reach their full capacities before operation licenses expire.

-As the spent nuclear fuel pool storage facilities in the 1st and 2nd NPPs cannot accommodate the SNF produced over a 40-year period of operations by each reactor, the TPC is currently planning to construct dry storage facilities to enable each power plant to have sufficient storage facilities before the SNF (highly radioactive wastes) is sent to final disposal sites.
+As the spent nuclear fuel pool storage facilities in the 1st and 2nd NPPs cannot accommodate the SNF produced over a 40-year period of operations by each reactor, the TPC is currently planning to construct dry storage facilities to enable each power plant to carry out the decommissioning and dismantling before the SNF (highly radioactive wastes) is sent to final disposal sites.